dineshgl/Ex-no-6-Creating-Cursors-using-PL-SQL/EX6.md

 # Ex.
-No: 5 Creating Cursors using PL/SQL
+No: 6 Creating Cursors using PL/SQL
+## Date: 7/9/23
 ### AIM: To create a cursor using PL/SQL.

 ### Steps: